 Tony Conrad, who plays the violin, is one of the pioneers of both minimal and drone music.

 Conrad insisted on »just intonation« (pure tuning) in his music.
 This is in opposition to the European tradition of »well-tempered tuning« in which multiple tonalities can be played on an instrument.
 However, it means that the distances between the individual notes on the scale cannot be exactly the same, but rather must be lightly offset up or down.
-In »just intonation,« in contrast, the distances between the notes related to a basic not are precise but no longer transferable to other basic notes.
-That’s why one certain basic note must be defined for one instrument or performance and can only be changed by retuning.
+In »just intonation,« by contrast, the distances between the notes related to a basic note are precise but no longer transferable to other basic notes.
+Thus, one particular basic note must be defined for one instrument or performance and can only be changed by retuning.
 This insistence on an equivalence of all tones, as well as the rejection of traditional compositional principles that operate with leading and subordinate elements, is also an expression of Conrad’s deeply political attitude to life, which fundamentally rejects hierarchies: »I wanted to get rid of composition.
 To free myself from it.«

 In 1973, Conrad worked with the German kraut-rock band Faust.
 For its album, Outside the Dream Syndicate, it created a mix of minimalistic cutting drone music with the monotonous beat of Faust.

 Conrad’s studio album Slapping Pythagoras was released in 1995.
 He had six guitarists tune the strings on their horizontally placed instruments to the same basic note and then to strike them in drone style accompanied by a 60 Hz basic tone at deafening volumeusing six amplifiers.